coldfusioncsr/mega/README.md

 |--|--|--|--|
 ---
 ## Recruitment
-**Active players (Rank 80+, 600k RP/season, eligible for WEC) are needed.
-Make an in-app request on the last day of each season.**
+**Active players (18+yo, can read English with/without translator; eligible for `Weekly Elite Cup`; enjoy playing CSR2)** are needed.
+Make an in-app request on the last day of each season.

 Demo\*d, MADm\*1, Vint\*8, Thom\*L, SlyG\*8, MeDi\*i, Isai\*G, yung\*p, you are welcome to join back.